When should I book?

 We strongly recommend you purchase appropriate international travel insurance at the time you pay your deposit.
 If you do not purchase travel insurance you may not be able to recover cancellation charges, medical costs, repatriation and other expenses that may arise if things to do not go according to plan.
 Australian Medicare, New Zealand ACC and private health insurance will not cover you for any medical costs on board.
 All cruises (even cruises that do not visit foreign ports) require international travel insurance.

 You should not base your insurance decision on the assumption ‘it won’t happen to me’ – accidents or illness can happen to anyone.
 Daily hospital bills can cost more than AUD5000 per day.
 For further information or to purchase travel insurance:

-Australian passengers - please contact your Travel Agent or call our Cruise Contact Centre.
+Australian guests - please contact your Travel Agent or call our Cruise Contact Centre.

-New Zealand passengers - please contact your Travel Agent.
+New Zealand guests - please contact your Travel Agent.

 I take medication; do I need to let you know?

 Yes, if you have a medical condition or take medication it must be advised at time of booking.
 We will send you a health questionnaire to complete so we have all necessary information.
 We want you to be safe and comfortable on your cruise, so bring enough medication to last you until the end of your holiday.
 It is also a good idea to bring a few extra days’ supply, in case of any unforeseen delays.